jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 ************************************
 This set of macros is developed for data reduction of USAXS data obtained on APS USAXS instrument beamline instrument.
-It runs on Wavemetrics Igor Pro version 7.05 and higher.
+It runs on Wavemetrics Igor Pro version 8.03 and higher.

 Modification history:
 _____________________________________________________________________________________
-1.975 beta
+1.98 9/3/2020
 Require Igor 8.03 or higher.
 Added "Smart select Blank" for selection of Blank measured BEFORE the sample measurements.
-DataBrowser - Igor 8 - dded Buttons to display w1 vs w2 and extract info from USAXS Folder name strings.
+DataBrowser - Igor 8 - added Buttons to display w1 vs w2 and extract info from USAXS Folder name strings.
 Same tools are in Igor 9 right click.
 Added for every graph right click option to export as jpg and pxp.
 Also to duplicate graph (which Igor does on ctrl/cmd-D) but with duplicate of all data in the graph.
 1D graphs only.
 Added new samplePlate tool for users to prepare command files.
+Working on step scan data reduction from BlueSky, it is not tested yet.
+Needs another round of development of both data collection and code development.

 1.97 2/9/2020